cu-ecen-aeld/final-project-rajatchaple/docs/adv-driver-1.md

 ![adv-driver-1](https://github.com/cu-ecen-aeld/final-project-rajatchaple/blob/main/images/adv-driver-1.jpg)

  - The problem of code re-usablity has been solved using Device Tree (DT) and platform bus integration.
+By moving the hardware register addresses and gpio pin configuration information to the DT, now we have a more generic code that is re-usable across other SPI hardware controllers.

  - The Problem of tight coupling between char driver and low level driver has been solved by integrating Linux SPI framework into the design.
+The SPI framework acts as a middle-ware and mediates the communication between both the drivers.
+As a result, now both the drivers are independent of each other; the drivers have to register themselves with the framework in order to use the framework's APIs.

 ## Probing

 ![probing_in_action](https://github.com/cu-ecen-aeld/final-project-rajatchaple/blob/main/images/arch.JPG)

+The image shows how probing happens in kernel drivers.
+When there a match between the comaptible strings in the DT and the driver code, the binding is successful and the associated probe() function gets invoked.

 ## References